Autodesk Administrators | User Management | Manage Groups

-Instead of assigning your users to products one-by-one, Autodesk Account allows you to organise users into groups and assign everyone in the group access to the same products.
-Furthermore, you can create groups that correspond to specialised roles.
+Instead of assigning your users to products one-by-one, Autodesk Account allows you to organize users into groups and assign everyone in the group access to the same products.
+Furthermore, you can create groups that correspond to specialized roles.
 For example, you could assign AutoCAD and Revit to a group named Architects.
 Or you could assign Civil 3D and Navisworks Manage to a group for civil engineers.

 Once you’ve set up a group, you can track usage data for it in the usage report (under Reporting, select Usage report).
 This will help you to understand usage patterns to make informed decisions and confidently manage product assignments.
 By reviewing usage data, you can: